yx-mike/WebsocketStompKit/README.md

 Note that the completion handler which you pass into the connect method will also be called when the websocket connection gets closed or if the connection creation does not succeed.

-The rest of the provided methods are the same as in [StompKit], please refer to that Readme for basic usage information
+The rest of the provided methods are the same as in [StompKit](https://github.com/mobile-web-messaging/StompKit), please refer to its Readme for basic usage information

 ## Differences to StompKit
 Easy: